Bedrest Challenges and Successes

 Bed Rest Fitness

 Bedrest has physical costs.
 Resting can sap your physical strength and endurance.
 And if you’ve spent more than a few days in bed, getting back up to speed after the baby arrives can be slow and taxing.
 So move what you can.
-Your practitioner may guide you to do some low-impact exercise to keep strong enough for delivery, recovery and caring for your newborn.
+Your practitioner may guide you to do some low-impact exercises to keep strong enough for delivery, recovery, and caring for your newborn.
 If not, then ask them.

-According to Mamas on Bed Rest, the following moves are so gentle you can do them everyday once you have permission from your provider.
+According to Mamas on Bed Rest, the following moves are so gentle you can do them every day once you have permission from your provider.

 - Gentle pelvic tilts: Sitting “Indian style,” with knees bent, inhale through your nose as you lift your chest and lengthen your neck, arching your back.
 Exhale through your mouth as you round your spine, gently tucking your pelvis under, and draw your abs in as you do a Kegel.
 Return to the starting position and do five times, building up to 10.
-Benefits Promotes circulation throughout your entire body and gently tones the deep belly muscles, aiding digestion.
+Benefits Promote circulation throughout your entire body and gently tones the deep belly muscles, aiding digestion.